 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 This way, they’re easy to understand.
-If a buyer’s broker has sent you this document, it’s time to get into the details, and it’s time to learn what it is before you sign it and send it back.
+If a buyer’s broker sent you this document, it’s time to look at the details.
+Learn what it is before you sign it and send it back.

-So in this article, you’ll know what they are and when and why brokers use them.
-But also how they affect you as the seller.
-We will discuss what you can expect to see in one to ensure the one you’ve gotten is complete.
+In this article, you’ll learn what they are, when and why brokers use them, and how they affect you as the seller.
+We will also discuss what you can expect to see in one to ensure that the one you’ve gotten is complete.

-So if you want to learn everything there is to know about the One Time Showing Agreements form, then let’s get started!
+So, if you want to learn everything about the One-Time Showing Agreements form, let’s get started!

 A One-Time Showing Agreement form is a legally binding agreement between the buyer’s broker and the homeowner listing the property for sale.
-In the document, the broker lists people’s names that they plan to show the property, and those buyers may put in an offer and purchase the property.
+In the document, the broker lists the names of people they plan to show the property to, and those buyers may submit an offer and purchase the property.

 A One-Time Showing Agreement form protects the buyer’s broker by ensuring a contractual agreement that the seller will pay them their commission if one of their clients purchases the home.

-Let’s take a more detailed look at when brokers use them and how they work.
+Let’s look at when brokers use them and how they work.

 This is because the contractual co-commission of homes listed in the MLS does not protect them.

-The short answer to this question is yes.
-The seller still has to pay the buyer’s commission, and technically the seller doesn’t have to pay the commission for the buyer’s broker if they don’t want to agree to the One Time Showing Agreement.
-Sometimes the seller will negociate with 2 buyers simultaneously.
+The short answer is yes.
+The seller still has to pay the buyer’s commission, but technically, the seller doesn’t have to pay the commission for the buyer’s broker if they don’t want to agree to the One-Time Showing Agreement.
+Sometimes, the seller will negotiate with two buyers simultaneously.

 But then, good luck getting any brokers to show your house to potential buyers, as buyers rarely agree to pay their own broker’s commission.

 Most homes (over 95%) are listed for sale using a broker or within the MLS.
-Both methods will conclude with the seller paying the brokers’ commission.
+Both methods involve the seller paying the broker’s commission.

-Without the seller signing a real estate “One Time Showing Agreement” and agree to pay the broker’s commission, the broker has no incentive to show buyers’ property.
-And without brokers showing the property to buyers (since they have no contractual assurance that they will get paid), the seller will have very little chance of finding a buyer in a decent amount of time.
+Without the seller signing a real estate “One-Time Showing Agreement” and agreeing to pay the broker’s commission, the broker has no incentive to show buyers’ property.

 The seller must pay the broker’s commission with a One-Time Showing Agreement!